matannagar/MapleStory-Bot/README.md

 This repository contains a Python script that uses the pyautogui library to play the game MapleStory.
 It utilizes the on-screen keyboard of the user's computer (by using the OpenCV library to recognize the keyboard) to move the player in the game.

+## Why? 🤷
+It's important to note that MapleStory, like many online games, has anti-cheat measures in place to detect and prevent the use of automated tools, such as virtual keyboard presses, to play the game.
+The use of such tools is a violation of the game's terms of service and can result in account suspension or ban.
+It's recommended to use this script only for educational or testing purposes and not for actual gameplay.

 ## Getting Started 🚀
 ### Prerequisites 📋
 * Python 3.x